 Chapter 2.
 Practical study of the socio-psychological characteristics of joint activities.

-§one. general characteristics research.
+§1. general characteristics research.

 §2.
 Research results.